-Advance the South African Men's Charter Promote the Men's Health Campaigns and 365 Days of Activism Programme of Action Support Awards of Mer who are Renowned Social Developers and Investors To advance the vision, mission, goal and objectives indicated above, three documents with the mutually reinforcing actions were developed:
+Advance the South African Men's Charter Promote the Men's Health Campaigns and 365 Days of Activism Programme of Action Support Awards of Mer who are Renowned Social Developers and Investors

+To advance the vision, mission, goal and objectives indicated above, three documents with the mutually reinforcing actions were developed:

 - a.
 Takuwani Riime!
 Institutionalising A Responsive Men's Movement Concept Paper: Through this document the Takuwani Riime Men's Movement commits to a biennial national Men's Parliament at the Parliament of the Republic of South Africa, with incremental frequency of Men's Parliament sittings at sub-national level cascading from annual provincial to the biannual district, quarterly local and the monthly community Men's Parliament sittings.
 The Men's Parliament provides a coordinated platform for men to discuss issues regarding organisational development, capacity enhancement, leadership and sustainability of the responses of the men's civil society movement which include campaigns, establishment of collaborative partnerships with broader civil society, government, developmental partners and business in addressing challenges faced by communities.
 This includes men and ABYM health & wellness, institutional strengthening of men's civil society movement so that it can be an effective ally in addressing socioeconomic disparities, burden of disease and serious crime by putting a spotlight on the social determinants of health, promotion of social cohesion and justice, with a special focus on the prevention of HIV and GBVF. - b.
-South African Men's Charter: The South African Men's Charter set out the social norms and values to guide the psychosocial response of a programme that men in South Africa promote through the men's movement towards gender equality and equity in all public and private spheres of life including the law and administration of social justice; education; the economy; infrastructure development; sustainability of the environment; social services; political and civic life, family life and partnerships; custom, culture and religion; eradication of violence against women and children.
+South Africa Men's Charter: The South African Men's Charter was introduced at the launch of the Takuwani Riime Men's Movement in August 2015 and the preamble of the document further situates the pledge that was made by men in their diversity at the Men's Summit & Expo and launch of the Men Championing Change programme in August 2018.
+The commitments, vision and aspirations anchor the articles on which the South African Men's Charter is founded.
+Essentially, the South African Men's Charter officially establishes the POA as driver to operationalise institutionalising a responsive men's movement affirmed in the vision, mission and objectives in Table 1. - c.
+Takuwani Riime Programme of Action: The POA drive the translation of the programme objectives into sustainable actions and outcomes over a two-year cycle.
+During this period, psychosocial and socioeconomic empowerment projects are developed and implemented.
+Actions related to the strengthening of proposal development, implementation, monitoring, evaluation and reporting at community level area central part of the POA.
+These actions align to national strategic priorities based on the programme implementation approach presented in Section 1.3.2.
+It is envisaged that a long-term strategic perspective will be developed during the implementation of the POA for the two-year period ending 19th November 2025.
+This perspective will be informed by evidence drawn from the implementation of community-based initiatives and institutionalisation efforts accomplished during the implementation of POA.